algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 ### Constraints

+The project has some constraints, which are:

-F# is a static language, so we need to go through the C language to create the binding.
+- F# is a static language, so we need to go through the C language to create the binding.
-F# is also missing some types  compared to C++ or Python, to face this problem we can wrap C++ inside F#, thus it will allow use to use the missing types.
+- F# is also missing some types  compared to C++ or Python, to face this problem we can wrap C++ inside F#, thus it will allow use to use the missing types.

 ## Testing